xelly-games/xelly.js/README.md

-This is the TypeScript Library for creating games for the [xelly.games](https://xelly.games) social game platform!
+This is the TypeScript Library for creating games for [xelly.games](https://xelly.games), the social microgames platform!

 ## Build